 You’re eligible to sign up for the Bill Forecast Alert if you’re a single-premise customer with a SmartMeter™.

-NOTE: Net Energy Metering, Direct Access, and most Community Choice Aggregation (CCA) customers are not eligible to enroll at this time.
+NOTE: Net Energy Metering and Direct Access customers are not eligible to enroll at this time.

 However, if you do not reach the forecasted bill amount you set for the alert, you will not receive it for that particular month.

 Here are a few suggestions to help you set the alert for your needs: